 She demanded that a judicial inquiry, which should also have the chief secretary, the Sindh police chief, chief of the Citizens-Police Liaison Committee and others as members, be launched at the earliest into the killing of Prof Qureshi, while on the other hand the government should ensure recovery of other two kidnapped doctors.

-The doctors in the hospitals of Sindh, including those in Karachi, on Wednesday agitated over the killing and stopped extending services to the outdoor patients on Wednesday, Dr Hashmi said, adding that the doctors had also decided to keep the OPDs closed for another
+The doctors in the hospitals of Sindh, including those in Karachi, on Wednesday agitated over the killing and stopped extending services to the outdoor patients on Wednesday, Dr Hashmi said, adding that the doctors had also decided to keep the OPDs closed for another two days.

 The PMA (central) and Karachi chapter said that the latest incident was extremely condemnable, but at the moment they would confine their protest to wearing of black armbands while performing duties for three days.